-Mattresses can last for anywhere from seven to ten years, but they should be replaced every eight years, according to experts.
-Many people put off purchasing a new mattress until after the ten-year mark, often because they are hesitant to spend such a large sum of money on something that may only last 10 years.
-However, waiting too long might have a detrimental impact on one's sleep quality.
+According to experts, mattresses can last anywhere from seven to ten years but should be replaced every eight years.
+Many people put off purchasing a new mattress until after the ten-year mark because they are hesitant to spend such a large sum of money on something that may only last 10 years.
+However, waiting too long might have a detrimental impact on one’s sleep quality.

-For people that sleep mostly on their sides, medium or medium-soft mattresses are advised.
-Firm mattresses, on the other hand, may be used by those who usually sleep on their stomachs.
+Medium or medium-soft mattresses are advised for people that sleep mostly on their sides.
+On the other hand, firm mattresses may be used by those who usually sleep on their stomachs.

 No matter the number and quality of your pillows, if you sleep on a mattress that’s old, too thin or too firm, you may still wake up with a stiff neck or muscle pain.
 Pillows can help your mattress do its job of keeping your body in balance by supporting it, but it has to be the right mattress.

-A decent enough mattress, according to some, is sufficient without the need for a pillow.
-However sleep experts say that sleeping without pillows is said to worsen neck and back pain, headaches, migraines, and snoring.
+According to some, a decent enough mattress is sufficient without the need for a pillow.
+However, sleep experts say sleeping without pillows worsens neck and back pain, headaches, migraines, and snoring.

 Using one to three pillows to support different parts of your body is usually sufficient, depending on your sleep position.
-Pillow loft or height, as well as your sleep posture, can influence your comfort level while sleeping.
+Pillow loft or height and your sleep posture can influence your comfort level while sleeping.

 If you suffer from acne, your pillow could actually be making it worse.
 It’s due to dirt in the pillow cover coming in contact with your skin during the night, leading to clogged pores and more acne.
 Be sure to regularly wash your pillow cover at high temperature to prevent your skin condition from getting worse.

-Knowing how many pillows you need for different positions can be confusing, but the best way to figure out your perfect number is by experimenting with what works.
+Knowing how many pillows you need for different positions can be confusing, but experimenting with what works is the best way to figure out your perfect number.
 If you’re not sure where to start, this article has a helpful overview of which sleeping position needs more or fewer pillows and why.

 Experimenting will help you find the right combination that gives you enough support and spinal alignment, while also being comfortable!
 If you’re looking for your perfect pillow, check our review of the best organic bed pillows where we recommend the best natural pillows for good night’s sleep.